British mountaineer Sir Hugh Munro used the term “peak bagger” in the 1890s to describe…

 If it’s bitterly cold, try caving near Canmore as the cave stays at the same temperature year-round.
 The laundry chute will have a whole new meaning after this experience.

 Go downhill skiing in the mountains.
 There are four major resorts in Banff and Jasper National Park as well as Castle Mountain – which offers cat skiing in the south and Nakiska Ski Resort in Kananaskis Country.

-Things to do in Canada in winter – visit Saskatchewan if you like real cold
+Visit Saskatchewan if you like real cold

 Go dogsledding in the Boreal Forest with Sundogs.